wuhuu/pivotalexpert/README.md

     2. Click on the green 'Clone or download' button on the right.
     3. Unzip the file in your preferred directory.

-2. Change Firebase Settings
+2. Create and Change Firebase Settings
+  1. Go to your https://firebase.google.com/ and login in with your Google Account and click to "Go to Console"
-  1. Create a new project in Firebase
+  2. Create a new project in Firebase
-  2. At the home page, click "Add Firebase to your web app"
+  3. At the home page, click "Add Firebase to your web app"
-  3. After which, there will be prompt which will display some codes.
-Copy the 'config' object.
-It looks like this:
+  4. After which, there will be prompt which will display some codes.
+DO NOT CLICK COPY!
+FOLLOW INSTRUCTIONS.
+Copy ONLY this snippet of the sample code before:
   ```
   var config = {
     apiKey: "<api-key>",